lnihlen/lnihlen.github.io/_posts/2019/02/2019-02-17-dead-cells.md

 layout: post
 title: "Dead Cells"
 date: 2019-02-17
-tags: [ sclork, supercollider, oort_cloud egregious ]
+tags: [ sclork, supercollider, oort_cloud, egregious ]
 ---

 Perf is upon us at work and I'm of course infected with a particular case of the